 Hot tub folliculitis

 Hot tub folliculitis is an infection of the skin around the lower part of the hair shaft (hair follicles).
-It occurs when you come into contact with certain bacteria that live in warm and wet areas.
+It usually occurs when you come into contact with certain bacteria that live in warm and wet areas.

 The first symptom of hot tub folliculitis is an itchy, bumpy, and red rash.
 Symptoms can appear from several hours to 5 days after contact with the bacteria.